gemandyruby/gemandyruby.github.io/_stories/artschool.md

 Ruby groaned.
 “Gem…”

 “And the curve of my ribs?
 A little more pronounced.
 Oh, and the angle of my shoulders—you made them too narrow.
 I’m broader than that.”
 Gem flexed her arms slightly, showcasing the width of her frame.
 “See?
-Also, my breasts are bigger than that.
+Also, my breasts are bigger and perkier than that.
 I mean, come on, Rubes, you’ve seen them enough times.”
 She cupped her large breasts to demonstrate.

 Ruby tossed down her pencil in frustration.
 “You’re insufferable.”